aws-samples/sample-mcp-security-scanner/README.md

 1. **Manual Configuration**
    - Edit the MCP configuration file at `~/.aws/amazonq/mcp.json` (global) or `.amazonq/mcp.json` (local).
+   - Use one of the configurations below:

+#### Option 1: Install from Local Path

-   - Replace `/path/to/sample-mcp-security-scanner` with your actual repository path:
+Replace `/path/to/sample-mcp-security-scanner` with your actual repository path:

 #### `~/.aws/amazonq/mcp.json`